YOU ARE INVITED TO JOIN THE CAMP KAHUNA FAMILY

 Specific Responsibilities:

-- Accompany your campers to all activities and assist the activity staff.
+• Could you accompany your campers to all activities and assist the activity staff?

-- Provide opportunities within the group experience that allows for the success of individual campers and the group.
+• Provide opportunities within the group experience that allow for the success of individual campers and the group.

-- Fill out and hand in paperwork on time. i.e. Incident reports and accident reports.
+• Could you fill out and hand in the paperwork on time? i.e. Incident reports and accident reports.

 Rate of Pay for SENIOR STAFF:

-- There are no set breaks during the camp day.
-There are natural breaks which occur during presentations, lunch and snacks.
-Staff are paid from the time they arrive to the time they leave camp.
+• There are no set breaks during the camp day.
+There are natural breaks that occur during presentations, lunch, and snacks.
+Staff are paid from when they arrive to when they leave camp.

 EXTREME TEAM ADVISOR JOB & SENIOR STAFF COMBINATION POSITION REQUIREMENTS

-- Plus, the requirements listed for senior staff.
+• Plus, the requirements are listed for senior staff.

 Specific Responsibilities: